autoreduction/queue-processor/WebApp/autoreduce_webapp/selenium_tests/README.md

 that run.

 ## Configuration
-**Note:** Until these tests can be run with pytest-django.
-Parallel execution is not avaible.
+**Note:** Until these tests can be run with pytest-django and their open issue for xdist compatibility is fixed, parallel execution is not avaible.
 A configuration file has to be used to allow test settings to be shared across threads.
-An example configuration file is provided and can be copied from `config.json.example` to `config.json`.

 ## Database Injection
 To inject data for tests a fixture file must be created within `WebApp/autoreduce_webapp/autoreduce_webapp/fixtures`.